KSP-KOS/KOS/doc/source/commands/runprogram.rst

 .. note::
     If you attempt to run the same program twice from within another script, the previously compiled version will be executed without attempting to recompile even if the original source script has been modified.
-When a program has finished executing and returns to the main terminal input, the memory containing the programs is released.
+However once the program has finished executing and returns to the main terminal input, the memory containing the programs is released.
 This means that every time that a script file is run from the terminal it is recompiled, even if the script file has not changed.

 .. _runfunctions: